 The governments of Canada and Ontario are implementing the Canada-wide Early Learning and Child Care (CWELCC) program to lower child care fees, and build a licensed child care system that is high-quality, easy to access, affordable, and inclusive.
 To deliver CWELCC access for all families, the Ontario government has committed to a directed growth plan to expand licensed child care in priority communities serving diverse and underrepresented populations.
-The Province is supporting expansion with Start-up Grants.
+To support expansion, the Province has provided commercial child care providers with access to funding through the Start-up Grant.

 The Start-up Grant is an application-based grant available to eligible child care providers who have been approved to expand under CWELCC in Peel.
-In 2025, in alignment with Peel's CWELCC expansion plan and application process, we are prioritizing the grant for non-profit child care providers.

-This grant supports the creation of new community-based, full-day licensed child care spaces for infants, toddlers and preschoolers only in Peel's priority communities (see Peel's priority communities mapping tool).
-Approved funding can be used to offset eligible costs required to meet Ministry of Education (EDU) licensing requirements to expand or create spaces, and includes equipment or minor renovation projects, such as retrofits, renovations, expansions, or leasehold improvements.
+The Start-up Grant must support the creation of new community-based, full-day licensed child care spaces for infants, toddlers, and preschoolers only.
+Approved funding is provided for eligible expenses to meet Ministry of Education (EDU) licensing requirements to create new licensed spaces.
+Expenses must be associated with minor renovation projects that create new licensed spaces, such as retrofits, expansions, additions or leasehold improvements, and may include equipment and furnishings specifically for the new licensed spaces.

-This guideline outlines Peel Region's Start-up Grant requirements for eligible, centrebased child care providers.
+This guideline outlines Peel's Start-up Grant requirements for eligible, centre-based commercial child care providers.